-We conclude with the example of quotients with representatives:
+We conclude the running example by adding quotients with representatives:

 Example 4 (Extending Realms).
 Consider the theory in Fig. 5 where an include declaration copies over another theory.
-Here we use a second definition of equiv to connect repr to the base symbols of Quot.
+Here we use a second definition of equiv to connect repr to the base constants of Quot.
 Now repr is a (unitary) base for QuotRep.
 Note that the bases of Quot are not bases of QuotRep.
-Thus, the annotation of a symbol of a base must be a global property of the whole theory, which may or may not be preserved when the theory is extended.
+Thus, the annotation of a constant of a base must be a global property of the whole theory, which may or may not be preserved when the theory is extended.